-Will I have access to pain relief?
+Will I have access to pain relief during my labour?

 Yes.
 Trusts should not withhold pain relief including access to water to relief pain in labour, as well as access to an epidural or other drugs without having a rational and evidence based reason to do so.